traderres/webClass/learnAngular/lessons_Angular16/howToRunWebPackAnalyzer.md

     a.
 Edit the frontend/package.json

     b.
 Add these entries
-       NOTE:  We want to analyze on the "production" build
+       ASSUMPTION:  We have a "production" configuration defined in the angular.json

         "build-stats": "ng build --configuration=production --stats-json",
         "analyze-stats": "webpack-bundle-analyzer dist/static/stats.json",